Abdisalam Hadliye: Appointment

-On 27 January 2015, Omer was appointed Minister of Foreign Affairs of Somalia by new prime minister Omar Abdirashid Ali Sharmarke.
+On 27 January 2015, Hadliye was appointed Minister of Foreign Affairs of Somalia by new prime minister Omar Abdirashid Ali Sharmarke.
 He succeeded Abdirahman Duale Beyle at the position.
-On 14 February, Omer formally assumed office at a handover ceremony at the foreign ministry compound in Mogadishu.
+On 14 February, Hadliye formally assumed office at a handover ceremony at the foreign ministry compound in Mogadishu.
 Beyle therein noted his various accomplishments during his tenure, and enjoined the foreign ministry personnel to assist the incoming minister.
-Omer in turn commended Beyle for the latter's diplomatic work, and pledged to fulfill his own duties in accordance with the Constitution.
+Hadliye in turn commended Beyle for the latter's diplomatic work, and pledged to fulfill his own duties in accordance with the Constitution.

 Somalia-Djibouti bilateral cooperation

-In February 2015, Foreign Minister Omer met with the Ambassador of Djibouti to Somalia Dayyib Doubad Robleh at his office in Mogadishu.
+In February 2015, Foreign Minister Hadliye met with the Ambassador of Djibouti to Somalia Dayyib Doubad Robleh at his office in Mogadishu.
 Foreign ministry department directors and Djibouti delegates also attended the gathering.
 The two statesmen therein discussed various bilateral matters, notably the Djibouti Armed Forces contingent within AMISOM, which was stationed in Beledweyne and other parts of the Hiraan province.
-Omer also saluted the Djiboutian government for its political and military support.
+Hadliye also saluted the Djiboutian government for its political and military support.

 Summit of Arab Foreign Ministers

-In March 2015, Foreign Minister Omer traveled to Cairo, Egypt to attend the Summit of Arab Foreign Ministers.
+In March 2015, Foreign Minister Hadliye traveled to Cairo, Egypt to attend the Summit of Arab Foreign Ministers.
 He met therein with his counterparts over bilateral relations between Somalia and other Arab League nations.
 The conference focused on the political situation in Somalia, Libya, Yemen, Syria and Palestine.
-Omer and the other foreign ministers therein agreed on a draft resolution to establish a joint military force, which will be coordinated by the Arab League's Joint Defence Council.
+Hadliye and the other foreign ministers therein agreed on a draft resolution to establish a joint military force, which will be coordinated by the Arab League's Joint Defence Council.
 It was followed in late March by another summit for the Arab heads of states.

 Somalia-Djibouti-Ethiopia trilateral agreement

-In March 2015, Omer met with senior government officials in Djibouti.
+In March 2015, Hadliye met with senior government officials in Djibouti.
 He therein signed a trilateral agreement stipulating that the governments of Somalia, Djibouti and Ethiopia would enhance their support for the Somali federal government-led security operations against the Al-Shabaab militant group.
-The official visit was Omer's first as Foreign Minister.
+The official visit was Hadliye's first as Foreign Minister.

 Somalia-Qatar bilateral cooperation

-In March 2015, Omer was part of Federal Government of Somalia delegation to Doha, where Prime Minister Omar Abdirashid Ali Sharmarke led talks with the prime minister of Qatar, Abdullah bin Nasser bin Khalifa Al Thani.
+In March 2015, Hadliye was part of Federal Government of Somalia delegation to Doha, where Prime Minister Omar Abdirashid Ali Sharmarke led talks with the prime minister of Qatar, Abdullah bin Nasser bin Khalifa Al Thani.
 The federal delegation included Minister of Planning and International Cooperation Abdirahman Yusuf Hussein Aynte, Minister of Health Hawo Hassan Mohamed, Minister of Transport and Aviation Ali Ahmed Jama Jangali and Ambassador of Somalia to Qatar Omar Idris.
 The gathering focused on strengthening investment, commerce and governance ties between both territories, with an emphasis on stabilization initiatives.
 It concluded with a signed cooperative agreement in the civil aviation and education sectors.
 According to Sharmarke, the treaty aims to accelerate the ongoing reconstruction and development process in Somalia and to buttress local job creation.
 Among the agreement's stipulations, Qatar Airways is scheduled to begin making flights to the Aden Adde International Airport in Mogadishu.